pretix/pretix-docs/docs/topics/payment/paypal.md

 Navigate to [Your Event] → "Settings" → "Payment".
 The "payment providers" tab on this page displays the list of active payment providers.
-The list should now include an entry for PayPal with a red "❌ Disabled" tag.
+The list should now include an entry for PayPal with a red ":fontawesome-solid-x: Disabled" tag.
 The plugin is enabled, but PayPal has not been set up and enabled as a payment provider for the event yet.
-Click on the :btn:⚙ Settings: button next to PayPal.
+Click on the :btn-icon:fontawesome-solid-gear:Settings: button next to PayPal.
 This takes you to the settings page for PayPal, which currently only includes the :btn:Connect with PayPal: button.
 Click the button and complete the the login and authorization process with PayPal.